MBIA wins end to banks' lawsuit over restructuring

 Kapnick said her decision does not affect claims by the banks against MBIA itself in a case that the state’s highest court, the Court of Appeals, allowed to go ahead in June 2011.

-The judge oversaw a three-week nonjury trial over the restructuring last May and June in her Manhattan courtroom.
+The judge oversaw a three-week nonjury proceeding over the restructuring last May and June in her Manhattan courtroom.

 Robert Giuffra, a partner at Sullivan & Cromwell representing Bank of America and Societe Generale, said the banks plan to appeal Monday’s decision.